 }

-Note that the CSS Handles generated and stored in the object follow this pattern:
+Note that the CSS handles generated and stored in the object follow this pattern: vtex-{appName}-{majorVersion}-x-{handleName}.

-- Add the new CSS Handle to the desired CSS class–according to the HTML element to be customized by app users.
-Remember to use the
+1. Add the new CSS handle to the desired CSS class–according to the HTML element to be customized by app users.
+Remember to use the handle variable when adding it, as well as the CSS handle name defined in the CSS_HANDLES array (like text).
+For example:

 <div className={`$\{cssHandles.text\} f1 c-white`}>Hello world</div>

-After saving your changes, your app will be able to not only export a predefined style according to the CSS classes you set up but also export CSS Handles, giving your users more customization flexibility.
+After saving your changes, your app will be able to not only export a predefined style based on the CSS classes you set up but also export CSS handles, giving your users more customization flexibility.

-For more details on how CSS Handles can be used to define styles, access the documentation for Using CSS Handles for store customization.
+Learn more about how CSS handles can be used to define styles in Using CSS handles for store customization.